Eisenmonoxid/S6Patcher/Features/Features.md

 d3d9.presentInterval = 1
 d3d9.samplerAnisotropy = 16
 ```
 The first option enables vertical synchronisation (without it, the game runs at an unlimited framerate), the second one sets the anisotropic filtering level.
+It will also provide a higher framerate in CPU - bound situations.